 - Trace the outline of the design which you can see through the fabric.

-A stiff tracing paper / butter paper is used .
-You will need a medium sized pointed sharp needle, charcoal powder ( for light coloured fabric) or powdered chalk ( for dark coloured fabric).
+A stiff tracing paper/butter paper is used.
+You will need a medium-sized pointed sharp needle, charcoal powder ( for light-colored fabric), or powdered chalk ( for dark colored fabric).
 I have heard even talcum powder is used.
 For making a liquid you should have kerosene though the smell is horrible.

 - First trace the design on the butter paper/tracing paper using a pencil, keeping it on top of the design using a pencil